robstoll/atrium/README.md

 <summary>💬 why do I not see anything about the transformation in reporting?</summary>

 `asIterable` uses `_logic.changeSubject.unreported` internally which is intended for not showing up in reporting.
-If you would like that the transformation is reflected in reporting then you can use a regular feature assertion as follows:
+If you would like that the transformation is reflected in reporting then you can use a regular feature extractor as follows:

 <code-faq-2>